-This post contains affiliate links: if you purchase something I’ll earn a small commission at no cost to you.
+This post contains affiliate links: if you purchase something we’ll earn a small commission at no cost to you.

-Like, I DO NOT like chocolate chip cookies fresh out of the oven.
-They are weird and sometimes you get burned by a still-really-hot chocolate chip and just UGH give me room temperature cookies all day erryday.
+Example: I DO NOT like chocolate chip cookies fresh out of the oven.
+Sometimes you get burned by a still-really-hot chocolate chip, which UGH.
+Give me room temperature cookies all day every day.

-Just give me a soft, fluffy, room temperature chocolate chip cookie with no milk on it, please.
+SO.
+Just give me a soft, fluffy, room temperature chocolate chip cookie with no milk, please.
 This is the way to my strange, anti-all-the-regular-chocolate-chip-cookie-things heart.